 Phydeaux's Durable Nylon Dog Collar

-Traveling with your canine will significantly alter your trip.
+Traveling with your dog will significantly alter your trip.
 That isn’t necessarily a bad thing, and you’ll probably love having your dog with you (there’s no doubt she will prefer tagging along).

 But you need to understand the major implications of traveling with a dog before setting out on the road.